apache/couchdb-documentation/src/api/local.rst

         }

 .. http:post:: /{db}/_local_docs
-    :synopsis: Returns certain rows from the built-in view of all local documents
+    :synopsis: Returns a built-in view of all local (non-replicating) documents in this database

-    The ``POST`` to ``_local_docs`` allows to specify multiple keys to be selected from the database.
-This enables you to request multiple local documents in a single request, in place of multiple :get:`/{db}/_local/{docid}` requests.
+    :method:`POST` `_design_docs` functionality supports identical parameters and behavior as specified in the :get:`/{db}/_design_docs` API but allows for the query string parameters to be supplied as keys in a JSON object in the body of the `POST` request.

-    The request body should contain a list of the keys to be returned as an array to a ``keys`` object.
-For example:
+    **Request**:

     .. code-block:: http